 Proponents held two public open houses (one of them at the request of conservationists) and then invited comments on the scope of what the environmental impact statement should cover.

 This prompted a number of public comments.
 Most revolved around two issues--whether the Wilderness Act allows expansion of existing dams or new dams on lakes within the Alpine Lakes Wilderness, and the extent and nature of the irrigation district's water rights on those lakes.\19

-Assuming all this proceeds as planned, other reviews may be required.
-In particular, if the work group needs any federal approvals or permits, and they certainly will, the federal agencies involved, such as the US Forest Service, could be required to go through an equivalent review process under the National Environmental Policy Act.
+Before any specific projects can proceed, they still will require individual environmental impact statements under state law.
+If the work group or the irrigation district need any federal approvals or permits, and they certainly will, the federal agencies involved, such as the US Forest Service, could be required to go through an equivalent review process under the National Environmental Policy Act.

 18. The Work Group has since withdrawn that map, but Dam projects begin environmental scoping, Alpine issue 1 (2016), includes a copy of it.

 19. Comments filed by the Alpine Lakes Foundation with Chelan County on Feb 20, 2016 are representative.